News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Shifting to Trusted Apps and Drivers

 Because many attacks result from users who download malicious or unsafe apps and drivers, Microsoft is adding Smart App Control and App Control for Business to Windows.
-Weston says this feature uses AI to let administrators employ policies that require verified applications.
-While Weston noted that Microsoft already offers this through App Locker, he said it is complicated to manage.
+These features use artificial intelligence to let administrators employ policies that require verified applications, according to Weston.
+He noted that Microsoft already offers this through App Locker, but it is complicated to manage.

 A feature called "robust app control" will ensure that only verified apps can run, eliminating attacks from malicious attachments and socially engineered malware, he added.